Global Regularity for Nernst-Planck-Navier-Stokes Systems with Mixed Boundary Conditions: Introduction

-This paper is organized as follows.
-In Section \ref{prelim} we introduce the relevant function spaces and state a local existence theorem, the proof of which we omit but can be found in the references provided.
-In Sections \ref{GR}-\ref{mbc}, we prove the three main results described above.
+Prior to the proofs of the main theorems, in Section \ref{prelim}, we introduce the relevant function spaces and and state a local existence theorem, the proof of which we omit but can be found in the references provided.